moritzfl/apache-fop-schema/README.md

 # Schemas for Apache FOP

+## Current state of IDE and validation support for XSL-FO and Apacha FOP
-Apache FOP referes to an unofficial fo schema for validatio (see https://xmlgraphics.apache.org/fop/fo.html - Validating XSL-FO).
+Apache FOP refers to an unofficial fo schema for validation (see https://xmlgraphics.apache.org/fop/fo.html - Validating XSL-FO).
 However, this schema does not include documentation for all relevant objects and does not include the Apache FOP Extensions.

 Furthermore, I do not know of a schema for the configuration of Apache FOP - there is not even a namespace for that.

-This is why I created a bunch of xsd schemas for use in the IDE of your choice (currently tested with IntelliJ IDEA).
-They might not be perfect so pull requests are highly welcome.
+## What this project aims to achieve

+This project aims to provide current, well documented and complete schemas for working with XSL-FO and Apache FOP specifically.

+xsd schemas can be integrated in many IDEs and code editors and provide a simple means to access documentation while providing validation.
+I use the schema files with IntelliJ IDEA but they are not written or designed to only target that IDE.

 ## Included Schemas
 - `fo.xsd`: main schema for creating templates in XSL-FO